jfehrle/coq/doc/sphinx/proof-engine/vernacular-commands.rst

 .. cmd:: Declare Reduction @ident := @red_expr

-   This command allows giving a short name to a reduction expression, for instance ``lazy beta delta [foo bar]``.
-This short name can then be used in :n:`Eval @ident in` or ``eval`` directives.
-This command accepts the
-   ``Local`` modifier, for discarding this reduction name at the end of the file or module.
+   Declares a short name for the reduction expression :n:`@red_expr`, for instance ``lazy beta delta [foo bar]``.
+This short name can then be used in :n:`Eval @ident in` or ``eval`` constructs.
+This command accepts the :attr:`local` attribute, which indicates that the reduction will be discarded at the end of the file or module.
 For the moment, the name is not qualified.
 In particular declaring the same name in several modules or in several functor applications will be rejected if these declarations are not